bbrownekianda/docs/content/docs/getting-started/logging-in/personalise-workspace.md

 5. Click on **You are ready to go** to close the wizard.

-   At any time you can change settings again by going to the **Side menu > Subscription** and click on a particular area of interest or click on **Open Wizard**.
+   You can change your settings again at any time by going to the **Left side menu > Subscription** and clicking on a particular area of interest or click on **Open Wizard**.

 ***Subscription page***